syseleven/golem-workshop-module-3/105-exporters/README.md

   kubectl -n monitoring get po
   ```

-* View the result in prometheus web interface
+* After a while view the result in prometheus web interface
-  * a new target form the serviceMonitor
+  * a new target "blackbox-exporter" appears through its serviceMonitor

 ### Conclusion

 In this exercise we deployed blackbox-exporter which already collects metrics
-but will be of more interest when we view its dashboard in Grafana later.
+but will be of more interest when we view its dashboard in Grafana later in this workshop.